Sponsored by The Feigenbaum Foundation and Mill Town Capital

 55 Linden Street, Pittsfield

-Come and join the festivities in our celebration of local Black artists, featuring a kickoff concert with Brownskin Band, an adult talent show with cash prizes, a community gospel concert and a host of other events.
-All events are FREE and open to the public.
-Reservations are strongly recommended.
+Come and join the festivities in our celebration of local Black artists, featuring a kickoff concert, an adult talent showcase, a community gospel concert and a host of other events.
+Reservations are strongly recommended but not required

 Thursday, August 8 6:00PM